openedx/edx-documentation/en_us/shared/building_and_running_chapters/releasing_course/beta_testing.rst

 ****************************

-When you are designing a course in Studio, you can select **View Live** to assess test your work work, find gaps and errors, and mimic the learner experience.
+When you are designing a course in Studio, you can select **View Live** to test your work work, find gaps and errors, and mimic the learner experience.
 To gather information about the overall experience of taking a course, you can also conduct a beta test of the course.